What is mediastinoscopy?

 Why might I need mediastinoscopy?

 The procedure is most often done to remove lymph nodes when a person has lung cancer.
 The nodes are examined to help see how far the cancer has spread.
-This can help determine the best treatment options for lung cancer.
+This can help determine the best treatment choices for lung cancer.

 It can also be used to find problems such as: